tinhonline262/HQ-Discord/README.md

 # HQ-Discord
 Just scrapes the HQ api and prints the question/puzzle data out to a discord channel

 This is still a work in progress.
-Need to implement verification on questions/answers to ensure that the bot doesn't double print anything.
-Also plan on implementing projected payout for words and non-jackpot trivia games.
-Hopefully I'll eventually be able to find a pattern in how checkpoint payouts work and implement that, but that isn't a major concern for me right now.
+Code style is kinda awful, this is mostly an exercise in teaching myself about interacting with http clients and websockets, with a little React thrown in for good measure.

 HOW TO IMPLEMENT